d-one/data_governance_with_databricks/README.md

 ![Configure Report p1](./images/configure_table_p1.png)

 A window should open with options to configure the visualisation.
-In this case we are interested in a detailed, tabular report, therefore, make sure the upper left corner shows "Table" under "Visualization type":
+In this case we are interested in a detailed, tabular report.
+Therefore, make sure the upper left corner shows "Table" under "Visualization type":

 ![Configure Report p2](./images/configure_table_p2.png)